Skip to main content

 Standards and Ethics in Study Abroad

-Smith College adheres to the Forum on Education Abroad’s Standards of Good Practice (PDF) and Code of Ethics (PDF) for Education Abroad in providing study abroad opportunities to Smith students.
+Smith College adheres to the Forum on Education Abroad’s Standards of Good Practice and Code of Ethics (PDF) for Education Abroad in providing study abroad opportunities to Smith students.

 Contact Office for International Study